eira-fransham/bevy_mod_scripting_qcvm/README.md

 - Transparent multi-variant support: FTEQW-only mods, Darkplaces-only mods and mods for some strange variant I haven't even heard of should be supportable without changing the core engine.
-- Runtime redefinition: As Seismon is designed for hackability and moddability, it should be trivial to change things about the engine on-the-fly, and for mods to override functionaliy that would usually require engine changes.
+- Runtime redefinition: As Seismon is designed for hackability and moddability, it should be trivial to change things about the engine on-the-fly, and for mods to override functionality that would usually require engine changes.